babet-ta/Team8-s/README.md

 ## Result

-You can check out the result here[https://babet-ta.github.io/Team8-s/]
+You can check out the result by visiting this link [https://babet-ta.github.io/Team8-s/].